Regulatory Process

 Learn more about how the MN PUC Permitting Process works here.

-To view the filings, track this submission, and subscribe to the Project's dockets (Certificate of Need and/or Route Permit), visit the MN PUC's e-Filing page.
+To view the filings and dockets associated with the project (Certificate of Nees and/or Route Permit), visit the MN PUC's e-Filing page.
 From there, you can learn more about eDockets and find our docket by clicking "Go to eDockets" and searching for the numbers above.

 South Dakota regulatory process